Riyapatel1224/PolyglotPracticeHub/C++/practice/theory.md

 -------------------------------------------------------------------------------------------------------

+**polymorphism** : one name many forms
+**virtual class**: it is situated in parent class and child class has to have this function.

+**abstract class** : the class that contais  at least one pure virtual function , we cannot create
+                    object for an abstract class.
+**run time polymorphism** : parent class reference child class memory.
+(AKA polymorphic object)
+                            child class object created at run time.

 **Overriding** : If derived class defines same function as defined in its base class, it is known as function overriding in C++.
 It is used to achieve runtime polymorphism.